getumbrel/umbrel/APPS.md

 cd  btc-rpc-explorer
 ```

 2\.
-Next, we'll create a `Dockerfile` in the project's root directory:
+Next, we'll create a `Dockerfile` in the project's directory:

 ```Dockerfile
 ARG VERSION=v2.0.2